LispCookbook/cl-cookbook/error_handling.md

 * [Algebraic effects - You can touch this !](http://jacek.zlydach.pl/blog/2019-07-24-algebraic-effects-you-can-touch-this.html) - how to use conditions and restarts to implement progress reporting and aborting of a long-running calculation, possibly in an interactive or GUI context.
 * [A tutorial on conditions and restarts](https://github.com/stylewarning/lisp-random/blob/master/talks/4may19/root.lisp),  based around computing the roots of a real function.
 It was presented by the author at a Bay Area Julia meetup on may 2019 ([talk slides here](https://github.com/stylewarning/talks/blob/master/4may19-julia-meetup/Bay%20Area%20Julia%20Users%20Meetup%20-%204%20May%202019.pdf)).
 * [lisper.in](https://lisper.in/restarts#signaling-validation-errors) - example with parsing a csv file and using restarts with success, [in a flight travel company](https://www.reddit.com/r/lisp/comments/7k85sf/a_tutorial_on_conditions_and_restarts/drceozm/).
-* [https://github.com/svetlyak40wt/python-cl-conditions](https://github.com/svetlyak40wt/python-cl-conditions) - implementation of the CL conditions system in Python.
+* [https://github.com/svetlyak40wt/python-cl-conditions](https://github.com/svetlyak40wt/python-cl-conditions) - implementation of the CL condition system in Python.
+* [https://github.com/phoe/portable-condition-system](https://github.com/phoe/portable-condition-system) - portable implementation of the CL condition system in Common Lisp.

 [ignore-errors]: http://www.lispworks.com/documentation/HyperSpec/Body/m_ignore.htm
 [handler-case]: http://www.lispworks.com/documentation/HyperSpec/Body/m_hand_1.htm